What’s one metric every Amazon seller should continually monitor?

-Suspensions occur when your Order Defect Rate is slightly above 1%.
+Suspensions occur when your ODR is slightly above 1%.
 After seller privileges are removed, you have 17 days to come back with a plan of action to be reinstated.

 But if your ODR is dramatically above 1%, Amazon views it as an indication that serious issues are at play — things like excessively late deliveries and numerous cancellations, which have a direct impact on how consumers will view the marketplace itself.

-This is why that 3% we mentioned earlier could be more than a little catastrophic.
+This is why that 3% we mentioned earlier could be catastrophic.
 Instead of a temporary suspension and appeals process, your account could be terminated altogether.

-If you’re using ChannelAdvisor’s Amazon Dashboard, you can review your performance at any time by looking at Marketplaces > Amazon: Overview in ChannelAdvisor.
-The Order Defect Rate is shown on the right, below your Amazon Seller Reputation.
+If you’re using ChannelAdvisor’s Amazon Dashboard, you can review your performance at any time by looking at Sell > Amazon Marketplace in ChannelAdvisor.
+The ODR is shown as part of your account health status.

-You can also monitor your “performance over time” trailing 12 months, in both percentage and value.
-Because this is how Amazon monitors your performance, it’s a valuable way for sellers to understand exactly how they’re viewed by Amazon.
+You can also monitor your “performance over time” for the past 12 months, in both percentage and value.
+Because this is how Amazon monitors performance, it’s a valuable way for sellers to understand exactly how they’re viewed by Amazon.

-While there’s a wide range of marketing, selling and fulfilling activities to consider, a couple of key elements will always be at play when it comes to your Amazon Order Defect Rate.
+While there’s a wide range of marketing, selling and fulfilling activities to consider, a couple of key elements will always be at play when it comes to your Amazon ODR.

 We strongly recommend carefully reading ALL A-to-z claims and customer feedback — the primary drivers of your ODR — to discover what’s causing them.
 Is it late shipments, cancellations or mismatched expectations?

 If you find a recurring problem, make it a top priority.
 The sooner you overcome any issues, the less chance they’ll have to impact your rating.
 If you sell overseas, make sure you can translate and understand all A-to-z claims and customer feedback.

 Second, make fast and free shipping a top priority.
 If there’s one thing that’s bound to result in negative feedback, it’s delivery delays.
-Whether you fulfill orders in-house or rely on third-party logistics, take pains to ensure minimal handling times and reliable shipment tracking.
+Whether you fulfill orders in-house or rely on third-party logistics, take pains to ensure minimal but accurate handling times and reliable, on-time shipment tracking uploads.